Sophie Rain

 Blog

-As part of my NetIdee stipend, I regularly write blog articles about my research for a broad audience.
+As part of my NetIdee stipend, I regularly wrote blog articles about my research for a broad audience.